Washington Township opens two brand-new schools with safety and technology upgrades

-Two brand-new schools are opening their doors for the first time Thursday morning in Washington Township.
+INDIANAPOLIS (WISH) – Two brand-new schools are opening their doors Thursday morning in Washington Township.

-Officials said they have state-of-the-art security to keeps kids safe and a special design to help them learn better.
+Officials said they have state-of-the-art security to keep kids safe and a special design to help them learn better.

 It was torn down two years ago and Willow Lake went up in its place.